Muriel Ostriche

 Muriel Ostriche (born Muriel Henrietta Oestrich, May 24, 1896 – May 3, 1989) was an American silent film actress.

 Following tryouts with the Biograph and Pathe studios, Ostriche signed with Eclair for $5 per day.
 After a year and a half with Eclair, she joined Reliance for a higher salary.
-Following that experienced, she was signed by the Thanhouser Company based in New Rochelle, New York, and starred in 134 films in her career.
+Next she was signed by the Thanhouser Company based in New Rochelle, New York.
+She starred in 134 films in her career.
 Ostriche told author Michael G. Ankerich that A Daughter of the Sea (1915) was her best performance and her favorite film.

 In 1920, Ostriche was featured in advertising for Bonnie-B veils.

 She was living in Florida in the mid-1980s when author Q. David Bowers began researching a biography on Ostriche, which became Muriel Ostriche: Princess of Silent Films.
 He was shocked to discover that she was still living and a willing interview subject.
 She enjoyed a revival in her fame in the later portion of her life which she relished and because of this renewed interest, her own insights into her life are preserved today.

+In 1913, she was photographed with other Thanhouser personnel on a Huguenots' Celebration float in New Rochelle.